SoCal-Software-Labs/SortedSetKV/README.md

 ```

 ## Conditional Add

+With `zadd` and `zupdate`, you can optionally only update the score if the new score is greater than the old score or if the old score is not set.

 ```elixir
 :ok = SortedSetKV.zadd(db, "mycollection", "hello", "world", 42, true)
 {"world", 42} = SortedSetKV.zgetbykey(db, "mycollection", "hello", 0)